 English people have been viewed as snooty and rude, but I have met many who are accomadating.

 Americans are portrayed as stupid, fat and ignorant.
 Well, 1 in 3 Americans are obese, yes.
 But, onto the bottom line, many of us truly care about our country more than all the politicians in Washington.
 We are portrayed as stupid because we glorify our idiots more than our sensible citizens.

 Virtually, all the major religious texts say something like: most humans in this World have the best intentions; it's a small few who are malevolent in their thoughts, and, they control the world.

-Certified PC/Network/Security Tech "The ink of a scholar is worth a thousand times more than the blood of a martyr." #1 St. Bernard Lover on all of ZU.
+Certified PC/Network/Security Tech No empire in this world has been built by noble means.
+All of them have been built at the expense of countless innocents. #1 St. Bernard Lover on all of ZU.
 Dare challenge me?

 3DS Friend Code - 0533-4483-1109 PM me if you add me and I will do the same.